 The CCP does not allow a judge to render a judgment merely because a party is absent from the hearing.
-If the defendant does not appear without filing an answer in advance at the first hearing, after the complaint has been duly served on the defendant, the defendant is deemed to admit the facts in the complaint, and the judge renders a judgment based on the admitted facts.
-However, when the complaint was served on the defendant by publication, the facts in the complaint are not deemed to be true.
-Therefore, the judge must conduct an examination of evidence even if the defendant is absent from the hearing in such a case.
+If the defendant does not appear without filing an answer in advance at the first hearing, regardless of the fact that the complaint has been duly served on the defendant, the Litigation - Japan gar know-how defendant is deemed to admit the facts in the complaint, and the judge renders a judgment based on the admitted facts.
+When the complaint was served on the defendant by publication, the facts in the complaint are not deemed to be true.
+Therefore, the judge must conduct an examination of evidence even if the defendant is absent from the hearing.